nfdi4cat/voc4cat/README.md

 To contribute new concepts or collections or change existing ones, you may either submit your contributions as Excel/xlsx-file or (as an expert) as new/changed turtle file.

-> *To try out the workflow with some example data, you may use [voc4cat-playground](https://github.com/nfdi4cat/voc4cat-playground) which is almost identical to this repository but is not meant to last.*

 Here are the steps for submitting updates in Excel.

 - Get the Excel/xlsx-vocabulary file
-  - The most recent version of the vocabulary is always available via github-pages https://nfdi4cat.github.io/voc4cat/dev/voc4cat.xlsx
+  - The most recent version of the vocabulary is always available via GitHub-pages https://nfdi4cat.github.io/voc4cat/dev/voc4cat.xlsx
 - Make changes to the Excel file.
 If you want to add something new you need to [request a range of IDs](https://github.com/nfdi4cat/voc4cat/issues/new/choose) for you.
 - Add the xlsx file to your clone of the repository into the folder `inbox-excel-vocabs`
   - The name of the file must match the vocabulary that you want to update.
 So do not change the filename, but keep `voc4cat.xlsx`.